thammit/mail/Documentation/Reference/UserTsConfig/Index.rst

    :Default: sendOptions,includeMedia,redirect,redirectAll,authCodeFields
    :Path: tx_mail.settings.content

-   Comma separated list of content fields which should be visible in the mail wizard settings step.
+   Comma separated list of content fields which should be visible in the mail wizard settings step and report.

 .. _user-ts-config-settings-source: